jgillas/Project_One_Group_3/README.md

 Research Questions:
 1. Does working out help a person become more active overall?

-2. If You Sleep More Will Your Mood Be Higher
+2. If You Sleep More Will Your Mood Be Higher (The Effect Of Sleep On Mood)

 3. Inactive Days Vs Active Days Compare Mood, Sleep ETC.